+

 Prerequisites

-• Internet connection to download packages
+• Internet connection for downloading packages

-# Update the package index
+# Update package repositories

 sudo apk update

-# Install Go
+# Install Go from repositories

 sudo apk add go